CeramTec

-CeramTec manufactures and develops advanced ceramic components.
-The products are used in many different applications, especially in medical technologies, automotive manufacturing, electronics, equipment and machine construction, defense technologies, and chemical industries.
-The company headquarters are in Plochingen, Baden-Württemberg, Germany.
+The CeramTec Group is a developer and manufacturer of products and components made of technical ceramics (also known as advanced technical ceramics).
+The products are marketed through its own sales companies, among others.
+They are primarily used in medical technology, automotive engineering, electronics, equipment and mechanical engineering, environmental and energy technology, toolmaking, the chemical industry and the semiconductor industry.
+The company is headquartered in Plochingen in Baden-Württemberg, Germany.

 The company is present around the globe and has production sites and sales offices in the world’s most important markets.
-In Germany, the main sites are Plochingen, Lauf and Marktredwitz in addition to the company’s other German sites in Ebersbach, Lohmar, Wilhermsdorf and Wittlich.
+In Germany, the main sites are Plochingen, Lauf and Marktredwitz in addition to the company’s other German sites in Ebersbach, Lohmar and Wilhermsdorf.

-The company is a member of the Ceramic Industry Association (German: Verband der Keramischen Industrie e.V. - VKI).
+The company is a member of the Ceramic Industry Association (German: Verband der Keramischen Industrie e.V. - VKI) and the German Ceramic Society.